Egypt's grey economy swells in post-Mubarak turmoil

 Mohamed Abdel Qader, a carpenter, has founded a union for construction and freight workers, miners, street vendors and informal businesses with fewer than 10 workers.
 He has not yet sought formal recognition for the union, but sees that as no obstacle.

-"Like any other trade union, we want to enhance working conditions, wages, put forward views on how to issue work licences and provide training for our members," he said.
+"Like any other trade union, we want to enhance working conditions, wages, put forward views on how to issue work licenses and provide training for our members," he said.

 (Editing by Andrew Torchia)